 Popular carb-rich foods include pasta, rice, potatoes, bread, and fruits.
 However, it’s crucial to understand that not all carbs are created equal.
 As a general rule, stick to complex carbs, such as whole grains, as these provide a steady release of energy over time and are less likely to cause a sudden spike in blood sugar levels.

-Also to read : How Does Music Therapy Impact Recovery Times After Surgery?
+In parallel : How Does Music Therapy Impact Recovery Times After Surgery?

 While carbs are the main energy source for runners, protein also plays a key role in your marathon nutrition strategy.
 Consuming adequate protein before a marathon aids muscle repair and recovery, helping to reduce the risk of injury.
 Additionally, protein keeps you feeling fuller for longer, which can be beneficial in the hours leading up to a marathon when nerves may suppress your appetite.